 Diet: Primarily seeds and plant matter, incl. berries and fruit.
 Opportunists; diet includes fungi, nuts, seeds, bark, sap, soil (minerals?), roots, cereals, insects (incidental?), bird chicks and eggs and human rubbish.

 Reproduction: Produce 1 or 2 (if mating begins in December) litters of 2 to 4 kittens (ave.
 3, max.
 8), following 42 to 45 day gestation.
 Peak of mating/chasing during January.
-Litters produced during spring (mid February-late April) if good crop of mast, or summer/autumn (mid July-mid November) if crop less bountiful – occasionally, litter in both seasons.
+Litters produced during spring (mid-February to late April) if good mast crop, or summer/autumn (mid-July to mid-November) if crop less bountiful – occasionally, litter in both seasons (i.e. mating in January and June).
+May skip breeding altogether if mast is poor during previous autumn.
 Kittens eat solid food and leave drey at about 7 wks; weaned by 10 wks.
 Sexually mature at 10 months to 1 yr old.

 Behaviour & Sociality: Primarily solitary; drey sharing known, individuals seem familiar with each other.
 Hierarchy system known between and within sexes; males not necessarily dominant to females.
 Peak dispersal in autumn (some in summer and spring).
 Spend more time on ground than Reds.
 Emit several acoustically distinct calls; foot stomping, tail flicking and chasing my accompany agonistic calls.
-During breeding season, single female may be pursued by several males.
+During breeding season, single female may be pursued by several males and chasing appears important part of successful copulation.
 Chasing, chattering and tail-flicking often witnessed during mating chases.
+Kittens engage in solitary object-play and social play, including chasing and pseudo-copulation (sometimes male-male); solitary play persists in adults and includes erratic rolling, jumping and darting around.

 Threats: Widely persecuted in the UK as part of Red squirrel conservation plans – implicated in Red squirrel and native bird decline.
 Many killed on roads.
 Persecuted as a pest to forestry.
 Globally, predators include foxes, wildcats, martens, goshawks, raptors, stoats, coyotes, snakes and bobcats.